janbiedermann/prescient/README.md

 - install cygwin with the tools as above
 - configure user as above
 - add path of vboxmanage.exe to PATH in $HOME/.bashrc
-- in addition install make and gcc-core, maybe git, clone nq from its repo, compile it, copy binaries somewhere into the path
+- in addition install in cygwin make and gcc-core, maybe git, clone nq from its repo, compile it, copy binaries somewhere into the path
-- in addition install openssh, run it as service, enable PermitUserEnvironment
+- in addition install in cygwin openssh, run it as service, enable PermitUserEnvironment
 - set env in .ssh/environment (`env > .ssh/environment` and cleanup connection specific vars)
-- automatic cleanup will of remaining files will fail, they must be cleaned up by other means

 ### Virtual Machines on the Executing Hosts